T-Pau/Ready/README.md

 You can join us on [Discord](https://discord.gg/4GuSY5e).

-The authors can be contacted at c64@spiderlab.at.
+The authors can be contacted at ready@tpau.group.

 ### Installing